-The first edition will take place on April 3-8 2018.
-Around 27 films made over the last three years will be screened.
+This second edition will take place on 25-31 March 2019.
+Around 40 films made over the last years will be screened.

-For 6 days, female directors and producers among others will be invited to present their work and interact with the public before and after the screenings.
+For 7 days, female directors, producers and other female industry professionals will be invited to present their work and interact with the public before and after the screenings.

-Discussions and debates will take place with an inclusive approach to the industry: female directors, screenwriters, producers, directors of photography, editors, sound engineers, art directors, location managers, scripts, music composers and more.
+Training sessions, roundtables and debates will take place with an inclusive approach to the industry: female directors, screenwriters, producers, festival directors, directors of photography, editors, sound engineers, art directors, location managers, scripts, music composers and more.
 This is about cinema created by women.